 Student Academic Development (StAD) funding is intended to enhance students’ educational and professional development by supporting their participation in academic activities in their fields of study.
 Funding is primarily intended to support student presentations at conferences and workshops in their discipline.
 Funding may be available for attendance and special projects.
 Students seeking funding for a special project are encouraged to first inquire about suitability for funding by contacting Co-Chairs of Student Academic Development, Drs.
-Burnside and Rao ([email protected] and
+Rao and Charvat ([email protected] and

 [email protected]) before submitting a proposal.